textgain/grasp/README.md

 ## Tools for Good

-A big concern in AI is bias introduced by human trainers.
+A challenge in AI is bias introduced by human trainers.
 Remember the `Model` trained earlier?
 Grasp has tools to **explain** how & why it makes decisions:

 ```py
 print(explain(vec('She hates dogs.'), m)) # why so negative?